About Reach Planner

-- Target Rating Point (TRP): Also known as in-demo or on-target Gross Rating Points (GRP), represent the (percent of on-target reach) * (average frequency).
-For example, if your advertiser’s media plan reached 10 percent of their in-demo audience with a frequency of 1, you have 10 in-demo GRPs.
-This is calculated differently than GRPs because you’re basing it on the pool of in-demo audience, not the total census universe.
+- Target Rating Point (TRP): Also known as in-demo or on-target Gross Rating Points (GRP), TRP represents the (percentage of on-target reach) * (average frequency).
+For example, if your advertiser’s media plan reached 10% of their in-demo audience with a frequency of 1, you have 10 in-demo GRPs.
+This is calculated differently from GRPs because it's based on the in-demo audience pool, not the total census universe.

 - Census population: The total number of people in your target demographic in your location.

-- YouTube population: The total number of people in your target demographic that visit YouTube over 30 days.
+- YouTube population: The total number of people in your target demographic who visit YouTube over 30 days.